rsksmart/RSKIPs/README.md

 # RSKIPs
 This repository contains the RSK Improvement Proposals (RSKIPs).

-You can find a easily browseable version of this information [here](https://ips.rsk.co/).
+You can find an easily browseable version of this information [here](https://ips.rsk.co/).

 ## RSKIP status terms
 * **Draft** - an RSKIP that is open for consideration
-* **Accepted** - an RSKIP that is planned for immediate adoption in the reference client, i.e. expected to be included in the next reference client release.
+* **Accepted** - an RSKIP planned for immediate adoption in the reference client, i.e., expected to be included in the following reference client release.
-* **Adopted** - an RSKIP that has been adopted in a previous reference client release.
+* **Adopted** - an RSKIP adopted in a previous reference client release.
-* **Deferred** - an RSKIP that is not being considered for immediate adoption in the reference client.
+* **Deferred** - an RSKIP not being considered for immediate adoption in the reference client.
 May be reconsidered in the future for a subsequent release of the reference client.
 * **Rejected** - an RSKIP that was rejected

 ## RSKIP purpose terms
 * **Sca** - an RSKIP that improves scalability
 * **Usa** - an RSKIP that improves usability
-* **Fair** - an RSKIP that has improves fairness
+* **Fair** - an RSKIP that improves fairness
 * **Sec** - an RSKIP that improves security
 * **ST** - an RSKIP that proposes a standard track